daviddalpiaz/appliedstats/cat-int.md

 ## Dummy Variables

-For this chapter, we will briefly use the built in dataset `mtcars` before returning to our `autompg` dataset that we created in the last chapter.
+For this chapter, we will briefly use the built-in dataset `mtcars` before returning to our `autompg` dataset that we created in the last chapter.
 The `mtcars` dataset is somewhat smaller, so we'll quickly take a look at the entire dataset.

 ```r